Beautiful Plants For Your Interior

 Begin by attaching your hardwood piece to your base’s top.
 Make sure that it is screwed tightly in place, ensuring that there is no wiggle room.
 Once your fence is securely in place, you can attach a T-track to the top of the fence.
 This will allow you to add hold-down clamps to keep your stock securely in place, allowing you to focus on the cut instead of worrying about the safety of your fingers.

-See also The Benefits Of A Benchtop Table Saw For Small Workshops
+See also The Advantages Of A Mini Or Micro Table Saw For Hobbyists

 Remember, your fence will need to be perfectly parallel to your saw blade for your cuts to be accurate, so make sure that you take the time to adjust and test your sled before using it.